Shuv00/System-Analysis-and-Design-Lab-CS-2204/README.md

-this is my project for system analysis and design lab. i use different UML diagram here.
+this lab based on projects...and my project about waste management complaint system